Panel Haus · Construction Systems

 The global SIP market was valued at USD 13.6 billion in 2024 and is projected to reach USD 24.1 billion by 2033, reflecting a 6.7% compound annual growth rate.[4]
 North America currently represents approximately 41% of that market, with Asia-Pacific emerging as the fastest-growing region at a 7.4% CAGR.[4]

-SIP construction offers measurable, independently verified advantages over conventional timber framing — across build time, labour, energy performance, and lifecycle cost.
+SIP construction offers measurable, independently verified performance outcomes — across build time, labour, energy efficiency, and lifecycle cost.

 Faster construction